JanetKalu/UDDL/GETTING_STARTED.md

 ## Installing Relevant Open Source Tools.
-1. This tooling is built using a collection of Eclipse based tools so the first thing you need to do is install [Eclipse](https://www.eclipse.org).
+1. Install a current version of the Java JDK.
+You can download [Temurin, an open source JDK from this page](https://www.eclipse.org/downloads/).
+2. Install [Gradle](https://gradle.org).
+There is a version installed with Eclipse but it isn't current - and you'll need the current version.
+3. Install [Eclipse](https://www.eclipse.org).
 Download the installer - you will need to click through several screens to pick the installer appropriate for you.
 You should be downloading Eclipse IDE 2022-12.
 When you start the installer, select **Eclipse IDE for Java and DSL Developers** (see screenshot)

 ![EclipseInstallerDSLSelection](https://user-images.githubusercontent.com/120406738/212499267-b34101e8-d71d-4831-a633-ffe6302e990f.png)